Icelandic social media site targets surveillance-weary users

 Based in Iceland, a country known for its commitment to privacy and free speech, Vivaldi is luring users with strong data encryption and a promise not to use the content of private mail to generate advertising.

-"Our initial focus is on the computer geeks because they usually have higher demands for functionality, safety and privacy," said von Tetzchner, co-founder of internet browser maker Opera Software (OPERA.OL).
+"Our initial focus is on the computer geeks because they usually have higher demands for functionality, safety and privacy," said von Tetzchner, co-founder of internet browser maker Opera Software.
 "But a lot of ordinary people also worry about these things and we will welcome everyone."

 The recently established Vivaldi.net currently offers a mail service, photo sharing, chat functions, a blog platform and discussion forums.